clement7903/expense_tracker/readme.md

 # Expense Tracker

-A simple application to track expenses between 2 users.
+A simple application to track expenses between 2 users and allows them to settle the amount owe to each other.

 ## Features